Web-based Workflow Editor

 Workflows for which you have write access include the following controls in the workflow list:

 Opens the Edit Workflow dialog.
 Here, you can rename the workflow and give it a human-readable title.
-In the current implementation, the Title property is only displayed in the Workflows list.
+The Title property is only displayed in the list on the Workflows administration page.

-Adds a rule or script to the corresponding workflow.
-Select a rule or script type to open the New rule dialog, enter a name, then save the new rule.
+Adds a rule or custom script to the corresponding workflow.
+Select template to open the New Module dialog, enter a name, then save the new module.